equivalent/equivalent.github.io/_posts/til/2023-04-26-update-millions-of-records-in-rails.md

 How to update half a billion entries on a PostgreSQL table with Ruby on Rails & [Sidekiq](https://github.com/sidekiq/sidekiq)

 TL;DR: create a Sidekiq job that would construct a single UPSERT (or UPDATE) fields SQL call for that batch of records given your business rules.
-Then schedle the job in small batches and monitor how fast job finis.
-Tweek the batch size and number of threads for your Sidekiq worker until you find the sweet spot.
+Then schedule the job in small batches and monitor how fast job finish.
+Tweak the batch size and number of threads for your Sidekiq worker until you find the sweet spot.
 Then schedule it by  millions.

 Longer version: